 System Power Button with power LED - Toggles the system power on and off.
 This button also functions as a sleep button if enabled by an ACPI compliant operating system.
-Pressing this button will send a signal to the iBMC, which will either power on or power off the system.
-The integrated LED is a single color (Green) and is capable of supporting different indicator states as defined in the following table.
+Pressing this button will send a signal to the Integrated BMC, which will either power on or power off the system.
+The integrated LED is a single color (Green) and is capable of supporting different indicator states as defined in the following table:

-State Power LED Description Mode Power-off Non-ACPI Off System power is off, and the BIOS has not initialized the chipset.
+State Power LED Description Mode Non-ACPI Power-off Off System power is off, and the BIOS has not initialized the chipset.
 Power-on Non-ACPI On System power is on S5 ACPI Off Mechanical is off, and the operating system has not saved any context to the hard disk.
 S4 ACPI Off Mechanical is off.
 The operating system has saved context to the hard disk.
-S3-S1 ACPI Slow blink1 DC power is still on.
+S3-S1 ACPI Slow blink DC power is still on.
 The operating system has saved context and gone into a level of low-power state.
-S0 ACPI Steady on System and the operating system are up and running.
+S0 ACPI System and the operating system are up and running.
+Steady on